emcog/palladium/site/events/show-02.md

         {
             title: "THE LIPS BY PUPPETS WITH GUTS ",
             image: "/images/events/thelips.jpg",
-            summary: The Lips are a chorus of deviant divas whose mouths have escaped from their bodies!..
+            summary: "The Lips are a chorus of deviant divas whose mouths have escaped from their bodies!.."
         },
         {
             title: "TOYBOX - KAMARI ROMEO",
             image: "/images/events/toybox.jpg",
-            summary: Toybox is an album of spoken word poems written exploring how childhood traumas, shape the people we become...
+            summary: Toybox is an album of spoken word poems written exploring how childhood traumas shape the people we become..."
         },
         {
             title: "PATSY MAY – LAURA BACON",